xinxusean/DSCI100_project/README.md

 1. predicting heating load due to that being more important in vancouver

 **PROJECT REPORT TODO**
- - Dataset Dictionary (TA feedback)
+ - Dataset Dictionary (TA feedback) - Sean
- - Update Method to explain what we are doing
+ - Update Method to explain what we are doing - Mattias
  - Comparison of K-NN vs Linear Regression
+ - visualize the data analysis (ADA)
- - Summary of Findings
+ - Summary of Findings - Ada
  - Is This What We Expected
  - Future Questions (if it needs to be updated)
- - Make sure to add quotes from sources somewhere
+ - Make sure to add quotes from sources somewhere - Sean
  - The lovely panic about word count
  - Add figure numbers (at the end)